snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/cli/index.md

 ./snowplow-cli dp download
 ```

-This command retrieves all organization data products, event specifications, and source apps.
+This command retrieves all organization data products, event specifications, and source applications.
 By default, it creates a folder named `data-products` in your current working directory.
 You can specify a different folder name as an argument if needed.

 The command creates the following structure:
 - A main `data-products` folder containing your data product files
-- A `source-apps` subfolder containing source app definitions
+- A `source-apps` subfolder containing source application definitions
-- Event specifications embedded within their related data product files
+- Event specifications embedded within their related data product files.

-### Validating data products, event specifications and source apps
+### Validating data products, event specifications and source applications

 ```bash
 ./snowplow-cli dp validate